rajvidja/SalaryPredictorML/README.md

-# SalaryPredictorML/n
+# SalaryPredictorML
 ### Description:
 Welcome to the SalaryPredictorML repository by Raj Vidja.
 This project uses advanced machine learning to redefine salary determination for new hires at TechWorks Consulting.
-Consideration of factors like education, experience, role, previous compensation, and academic records ensures fair and competitive salary predictions.n/
+Consideration of factors like education, experience, role, previous compensation, and academic records ensures fair and competitive salary predictions.
 ### Key Features:
 - Predictive model for employee salary determination.
 - Utilizes machine learning algorithms to analyze diverse variables.
 - Enhances objectivity in salary decisions for new hires.
-- Evaluates and optimizes model performance for accuracy./n
+- Evaluates and optimizes model performance for accuracy.
 ### How to Use:
 - Clone the repository to your local machine.
 - Install the required dependencies listed in the `requirements.txt` file.